login (email): password:

 Gestures

 Gestures can be gained in several ways.
-You gain some just my advancing the plot, for geting enough renown points, or good/evil level.
+You gain some just my advancing the plot, for getting enough renown points, or good/evil level.
 You can learn much gestures by reading books in the library at the Bowerstone Market (more books keep appearing all the time).
 Search chests, excavations, get presents from people.
 There are many possibilities.
 You can gain some of them only by playing Fable 2 Pub Games (on XBLA), or from Game Masters located throughout the world.

 With the help of gestures, you can change people’s attitude towards you.
 Every character likes different gestures and have their favourite presents and places they especially like.
 Thanks to this information you can easily and quickly gain the love of a certain character (which can lead to marriage or a disobliging meeting) or gain a bargain price at a merchant.